-Dr. Peter Highnam became the deputy director of the Defense Advanced Research Projects Agency (DARPA) in February 2018.
+Dr. Peter Highnam is the acting director of the Defense Advanced Research Projects Agency (DARPA).
+Prior to this assignment, he was the deputy director at DARPA from February 2018 – January 2020.

 Before coming to DARPA, Dr. Highnam was the director of research at the National Geospatial-Intelligence Agency (NGA), on assignment from the Office of the Director of National Intelligence (ODNI), for two and a half years.
 Prior to that assignment, he served six years at the ODNI’s Intelligence Advanced Research Projects Activity (IARPA), initially as an office director, and then as director.